 This can then be aligned to a reference genome using hisat2 which can be downloaded from here and then aligned using the following command:

 hisat2 –p 10 -x grcm38_tran/genome_tran -U SRR3192229.fastq -S SRR3192229.sam

 where genome_tran is the root name of the reference genome that can be downloaded from here

 After the bam file has either been downloaded or created, normalisation of these data can then be performed by LiBiNorm using the following command:

-This specifies that the all the models are evaluated and the best, based on liklihood considerations, selected.
+This specifies that the all the models are evaluated but that model BD is nevertheless used to correct for the bias.
 Auxilliary output files all have the prefix wold and the expression data is output to counts.txt.
 Three threads are used.